Makkari (comics): Fictional character biography

 Makkari accompanied Thena to New York City to help rescue Sersi and repulse the Deviant invasion.
 He was with the Eternals who introduced themselves to the students at City College during the Fourth Host of the Celestials.
 He then returned to Olympia with Ikaris and Margo Damian, where he encountered Sprite.
 He also participated in the Uni-Mind ritual.
 Alongside Ikaris and Sersi, he battled the Hulk robot.
 Makkari then battled Ikaris, who was under the mental influence of Dromedan.

 Makkari later battled Hermes of Olympus.
 He battled Maelstrom alongside the Avengers.
 Makkari elected to remain while the majority of Eternals departed Earth.
 Makkari accompanied Ikaris on his mission to assemble the Eternals to wage war against the Deviants.
 Makkari then encountered Lord Ghaur.
 Makkari accompanied the other Eternals to Lemuria to battle the Deviants.
 Makkari battled Ghaur alongside the Eternals, Thor, and the West Coast Avengers, and participated in the defeat of Ghaur.
 Some time later, alongside the Eternals, Makkari fought the Super-Skrull and encountered the Silver Surfer.

 Makkari was later rescued by Quasar when he began running rampant, literally.
 He revealed that he had traded his other Eternal abilities for greater speed and endurance.
-He became friends with Quasar when he enlisted Quasar to go to Lemuria to help him save Master Elo, who was tutoring Makkari in how to channel his cosmic energy into more speed.
+He became friends with Quasar when he enlisted Quasar to go to Lemuria to help him save Master Elo, who was tutoring Makkari on how to channel his cosmic energy into more speed.
 He then accompanied Quasar to the Stranger's laboratory world.
 There, he encountered the Star-Dancer, and battled Trikon and the Whizzer.
 Makkari later worked in Quasar's office under the alias "Mike Khary."
-He participated in a marathon to the Moon sponsored by the Runner, one of the Elders of the Universe, and nearly won; he bested Quicksilver, Captain Marvel, Whizzer, Speed Demon, Black Racer, and Super Sabre, only to lose the race in the last moments by an amnesiac, dimensions-spanning human being.
+He participated in a marathon to the Moon sponsored by the Runner, one of the Elders of the Universe, and nearly won; he bested Quicksilver, Captain Marvel, Whizzer, Speed Demon, Black Racer, and Super Sabre, only to lose the race in the last moments to an amnesiac, dimension-spanning being.
 Makkari then became Quasar's roommate.
 He was killed when his heart was stopped by Maelstrom, but returned to life, as part of an agreement struck between Eternity, Death, Infinity and Oblivion.
 Maelstrom later attempted to seize more power by draining the kinetic energy from Makkari, but Maelstrom was ultimately defeated by the other Eternals.
 However, he soon found he had become so fast that he could no longer move in synch with the rest of the universe.